DEVSENSE/phptools-docs/docs/vs/Debugging/troubleshooting.md

 ## Using WAMP Server

 WAMP setup installs its own PHP configuration.
-To use WAMP installation with PHP Tools, set up Custom Server in your project properties and ensure php.ini corresponding to your WAMP server is configured properly.
-PHP Tools does not check for php.ini in WAMP installation.
+To use WAMP installation with PHP Tools, set up Custom Server in your project properties and ensure `php.ini` corresponding to your WAMP server is configured properly.
+PHP Tools does not check `php.ini` in WAMP installation.

 ## Most Common Issues